codeispoetry/wp-codespace/README.md

 A codespace is a convenient way to contribute to an Open Source project, as you find all prerequisites preconfigured.
 You do not have to install any software, a codespace runs in the browser, as well as in your local VS Code or PhpStorm.

-Just type, test and refactor your WordPress code.
-No need for DevOps.
+Just write, test and refactor your WordPress code.
+No need for devOps.

-Give it a try and [create your personal codespace on main](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=586814971&devcontainer_path=.devcontainer%2Fdevcontainer.json&location=WestEurope) right now.
+Give it a try and [create your personal codespace](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=586814971&devcontainer_path=.devcontainer%2Fdevcontainer.json&location=WestEurope) right now.